ward/halendar/README.md

 create the necessary database table as well as checking if it is already there.
 Finally there are functions that put an `Event` in the database as well as getting it back out.

+### Application.hs

+This is pretty much some Snap configuring.

 ## Useful Reading